boltops-tools/ufo-docs/_includes/config/reference/docker.md

 docker.clean_keep | false | Docker images generated from ufo are cleaned up automatically for you at the end of `ufo ship`.
 This controls how many docker images to keep around.
 By default, this is `false` and all Docker images are kept. docker.ecr_keep | false | If you are using AWS ECR, then the ECR images can also be automatically cleaned up at the end of `ufo ship`.
 By default, this is `false` and all AWS ECR are kept. docker.repo | nil | The Docker repo to push the Docker image to.
 Example: `org/repo`.
-Ufo automatically generates the tag and appends it to the Docker image name: `org/repo` => `org/repo:generated-tag`.
+UFO automatically generates the tag and appends it to the Docker image name: `org/repo` => `org/repo:generated-tag`.